 - Configurable conflict resolution strategies.

-- Unlike naive implementations, pyftpsync maintains additional meta data to detect conflicts and decide wether to replicate deletions or additions.
+- Unlike naive implementations, pyftpsync maintains additional meta data to detect conflicts and decide whether to replicate a missing file as deletion or addition.

 - Unlike more complex implementations, pyftpsync does not require a database or a service running on the targets.